carmensalas14/se-unit-9-todo/README.md

 # se-unit-9-todo

-A simple ToDo List created using React and Redux
+#### A simple ToDo List created using React and Redux

+Project is in todo-list folder